UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/1-VersionUpgrades/C4-Inspection.md

 ## Timing

-Late June - Early July (more or less, aim to do this roughly June 16th - July 10th)
+Mid June - Early July (more or less, aim to do this roughly June 16th - July 10th)

 ## Tasks